How To Fit My Sliding Wardrobe

 2. Install The Top Track

-Position and fix the top track up with screws at centres of approximately 500mm, setting back the front of the track by around 5mm from the front of the finished wardrobe position.
-Install the top track with the shade line facing forward to help mask any ceiling irregularities and if a multiple-track system is being installed, fix all the other tracks tightly against each other along the entire width of the opening.
+Position and fix the top track up with screws at centres of approximately 500mm, setting back the front of the track by 1mm – 5mm from the front of the finished wardrobe position or casing.

 Tip: Before you start the installation, ensure there is no electrical wiring at the screw fixing points.
-Avoid applying excessive force when tightening the screws, to prevent track deformation and use flat-head screws for the best results.
+Avoid applying excessive force when tightening the screws and use flat-head screws for the best results.

 3. Position The Bottom Track

-Lay the bottom track on the floor, setting back the front of the track by around 19mm from the front of the finished wardrobe position.
-Use a Philips screwdriver and adjust the wheels on one of the doors to move bottom rollers out by around 10mm.
-Lift and insert the door in the top track, taking care not to damage the bottom rollers, then align the bottom rollers with the bottom track and slowly lower the door until the rollers snap into the track guides.
+Lay the bottom track on the floor, setting back the front of the track by around 19mm from the front of the top track position.
+Use a screwdriver and adjust the wheels on one of the doors to move bottom rollers out by around 10mm.
+Lift and insert the door in the rear runner of the top track, taking care not to damage the bottom rollers, then align the bottom rollers with the bottom track and slowly lower the door until the anti jump devices and wheels snap into the track guides.

 Tip: Before you install the doors, you can put a protective sheet on the bottom track to prevent damage to the track surface.
 Then when the doors are already in drop into position, remove the protective sheet before engaging the bottom rollers.
 Be careful not to damage the bottom roller anti-jump device as it is inserted into the track guide.